Jonah2016/kiddies_adventure_zone/README.md

 Capturing the diverse needs and interests of all children within a single online platform, ensuring content and engagement remains equally appealing across different age groups and learning styles.

 <b>Target Audience:</b>
-The project is relevant to anyone interested in reading however the main focus is on parents and children under 18years.
+The project is relevant to anyone interested in reading however the main focus is on parents and kids under 18years.
 Locale: The project's relevance is not tied to a specific location.

 ### Tasks and Importance: